 Since 20 January 2025, UNHCR has been supporting refugees who wish to voluntarily return to Syria by providing free bus transportation through JETT.
 Each family member receives a bus ticket and an allowance of up to 50kg of accompanied luggage.

-Buses currently depart from Amman, Irbid, and Mafraq, with drop-off points in Dar’a, Damascus, or Homs.
+UNHCR’s transportation assistance for refugees returning to Syria is only available to refugees living outside of Azraq and Za’atari Camp, in host communities and for those in Garden Camp.
+Buses currently depart from Amman, Zarqa, Irbid, Garden Camp, and Mafraq, with drop-off points in Dar’a, Damascus, or Homs.
 Travel beyond these locations to your final destination inside Syria must be arranged and paid for directly by the family.

 How can I be included in the Transportation Assistance for Voluntary Return program?

-If you are residing outside of refugee camps, you can request transportation support for voluntary return by contacting UNHCR’s Helpline (06-4008000) to express your interest in return.
+If you are residing outside of Azraq and Za’atari camps, you can request transportation support for voluntary return by contacting UNHCR’s Helpline (06-4008000) to express your interest in return.
 You should call at least two weeks before your planned departure date.
 The Helpline operator will explain the process and provide the information you need for follow-up.

 Who is eligible to participate in the transportation assistance for voluntary return program?

-All Syrian refugees who are registered with UNHCR in Jordan and hold valid UNHCR documentation (Asylum Seeker Certificate or Proof of Registration that is not expired) are eligible to participate – provided their decision to return is voluntary and well-informed.
+All Syrian refugees living in host communities or in Garden Camp who are registered with UNHCR in Jordan and hold valid UNHCR documentation (Asylum Seeker Certificate or Proof of Registration that is not expired) are eligible to participate – provided their decision to return is voluntary and well-informed.

 Refugees who have travel bans and/or circulations are not eligible for the transportation assistance for voluntary return as they must clear their situation before leaving Jordan.
 You can check for a circulation or travel ban by calling 117111 and providing your MOI card number.
 Please remember to check for circulations on all members of your family (including children) as often debts and circulations at public hospitals may be against a child’s name.